The Best Way to Walk

 The Best Way to Walk (French: La meilleure façon de marcher) is a 1976 French film directed by Claude Miller, his directorial debut.
 It stars Patrick Dewaere, Patrick Bouchitey, Christine Pascal, Claude Piéplu and Michel Blanc.

 Plot

-Marc and Philippe are two teenage summer-camp counselors at a vacation camp somewhere in the French country in 1960.
+Marc and Philippe are two teenage counselors at a summer vacation camp in the French countryside in 1960.
 Marc is very virile, while Philippe is more reserved.
 One night, Marc surprises Philippe dressed and made-up like a woman.
-From now on, he will keep on humiliating Philippe.
-Despite their late-adolescent rivalries and sexual confusion, each of them achieves some sort of awakening.
+He responds by continually humiliating Philippe.
+Despite their late-adolescent rivalries and sexual confusion, each achieves an awakening.